Specialist Course SC4 Horse First Aid + Ailments – home study

 - Tendons and Ligaments of the lower leg*

 - Basic Treatment of Lameness*

 - Worm Control- most types of parasites included

 - Flies and fly spray

 - Sweet Itch

 Equine metabolic syndrome

-- *Research required
+- *Research required if aiming for certificate

 - We also include an informative section called How to Study.
 Useful for those who have not studied for a while!